 - Personal care items (slippers, socks, razors)

-- The first three pints of blood (A donation by the patient or another person’s donation on behalf of the patient would waive the blood deductible.)
+- The first three pints of blood (A donation you make or one made on your behalf would waive the blood deductible

-- Physician’s and surgeon’s services (These would be covered under Medicare Part B.)
+- Physician’s and surgeon’s services (These are covered under Part B)

-Sometimes, after a patient is discharged from a hospital, he may need ongoing care which can be provided in his home rather than in an SNF.
-Medicare Part A covers these expenses provided that the following conditions are met:
+Sometimes, after a discharge from a hospital, you may need ongoing care which can be provided in your home rather than in a skilled nursing facility.
+Medicare Part A covers these expenses provided you meet the following conditions:

-- The care must be part of formal health care plan certified by the patient’s doctor
+- Your care must be part of a formal health care plan certified by your doctor

-- The person must be confined at home.
-(Travel to the doctor’s office or for religious services are allowed.)
+- You must be confined at home except for travel to your doctor’s office or to religious services

-- The home health care provider must be a participating agency approved and certified by Medicare
+- Your home health care provider must be a participating agency approved and certified by Medicare

 - Physical, occupational, and speech therapy

 - Part-time services of a home health aide to administer medications or change dressings